dgentil13/doghero-test/README.md

 To run this project:

 1. Download this repository
-2. Using the terminal, inside the project folder, for both client and server, run npm i to install all dependencies.
+2. Using the terminal, inside the project folder, run:
-`npm i`

-3. Still inside the project folder, for both client and server, run npm start to build the project.
-`npm start`

-4. Using another instance of the terminal, run:
-`service mongod start`
-&&
-`mongo`

-If you don't have MongoDB installed: ( https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/ )
+`docker-compose up --build`

+If you want to remove the container:
+`docker-compose down`

+* This container will run in port 3000: http://localhost:8000/ !

 # Technologies Used
 * Node.js